pablohpsilva/NextTinyRXStore/README.md

 # NextTinyRXStore 🚀

-**The most performant, SSR-friendly reactive state management library for Next.js applications.**
+**Performant, SSR-friendly reactive state management library for Next.js applications.**

 NextTinyRXStore combines the power of RxJS with React's latest hooks to deliver lightning-fast state management that works seamlessly on both server and client.
 No more hydration mismatches, no more dynamic imports, just pure reactive bliss.